 Healthy relationships allow for people to establish boundaries, so everyone feels safe.
 Trust establishes respectful vulnerability allowing for the relationship to progress in a healthy manner.
 If someone recovering from addiction does not trust their partner, they may hide progress of sobriety from their partner, or feel they cannot be vulnerable about their sobriety.

 Healthy relationships involving honesty, for example, can encourage partners to support or inspire individuals to communicate about substance abuse.
-Partners can include boundaries to discourage post-relapses if this applies to their partner.
+Partners can include boundaries to discourage post-recovery relapses if this applies to their partner.
 Positive partnerships can thrive as the individual in recovery can develop healthy social circles, thus creating healthy connections.

 12-Step Support Groups and Healthy Relationships

 Individuals in 12-Step programs can cultivate new relationships full of hope and positivity.
-12-step groups, offered in inpatient and outpatient rehab facilities, build community for individuals getting treatment for substance abuse disorders.
+12-step groups, offered in inpatient and outpatient rehab facilities, build community for individuals getting treatment for substance use disorders.
 These groups can be safe spaces to bond with a like-minded peer group.
 Some facilities have aftercare programs, which provide social activities for patients in facilities.